7 Aug 2019

 - North China region: The specialised garment markets in North China are mainly clustered around Beijing, Tianjin, Hebei and Shandong.
 Currently, the Muxiyuan Commercial District in Beijing is most representative of the specialised markets and is the largest garment distribution market north of Yangtze River.
 The main trading markets for textiles, garments, footwear and headwear in Shandong include Jimo Garment Wholesale Market, Zichuan Garment City, Zibo Zhoucun Textiles World and Luokou Garment Wholesale Market in Jinan.

 Specialty stores: Selling in specialty chain stores is now a main model of branded garments sales and quite a number of enterprises are adopting a combination of franchised stores and self-operated stores.
 This can compensate for the shortcomings of not having sufficient control in franchising, while avoiding the risk of investing too much in self-operated stores.
 Large, powerful brands tend to prefer self-operated stores so as to maximise brand influence.
 Many brands are stepping up efforts to develop specialty stores as a way to raise profile and enhance image.

 Store-in-store model: As the name implies, these are stores established in other stores, mostly large-scale retailers such as department stores.
-Store-in-store for fashion is basically a specialty store of a particular brand, and its form and management are usually freer than other concession counters in the same store.
-Yet they are not as completely free from restrictions as if they were independent because they still have to align with the overall operations of their respective hosts.
+Store-in-store for fashion is basically a particular brand specialty store, with its form and management usually freer than other concession counters in the same store.
+They are, however, not as completely free from restrictions as if they were independent because they still have to align with the overall operation of their respective hosts.
 The decoration of a store-in-store usually has a unique style of its own in order to highlight the cultural characteristics of the brand.
 The heavy shopper traffic of gigantic stores is often the main attraction for manufacturers to set up stores-in-store there.